What is Your Norton Has Expired Today?

 - First start the Google Chrome and click Menu button (small button in the form of three dots).

 - It will show the Google Chrome main menu.
 Choose More Tools, then press Extensions.

 - You will see the list of installed add-ons.
 If the list has the extension labeled with “Installed by enterprise policy” or “Installed by your administrator”, then complete the following guide: Remove Chrome extensions installed by enterprise policy.

 - Now open the Chrome menu once again, click the “Settings” menu.

 - You will see the Google Chrome’s settings page.
 Scroll down and click “Advanced” link.

 - Scroll down again and click the “Reset” button.

-- The Chrome will show the reset profile settings page as on the image above.
+- The Chrome will display the reset profile settings page as shown on the image above.

 - Next press the “Reset” button.

 - Once this process is done, your web browser’s home page, newtab and search engine by default will be restored to their original defaults.